“I want to do extraordinary things,

 For me, adventure is a life practice, a tool for challenging yourself beyond your limit.
 To adventure is not just to discover who you are, but to re-create what you find.

 I’m a polytheist priest.
 That means I recognize many faces of the divine, and I admit I do not know what the divine is.
-There is a force that moves us, and it appears in many ways.
-That is beautiful.
-I respect it.
+In fact, I’m on a rather long quest to find out if it exists at all.
+I do know that there is a powerful, beautiful force that moves many people through their spirituality.
+But I don’t know what that force is.

 - At age 14 I began to follow the gods of nature.
 I never expected I would become their priest.